spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bot-draupnir.md

   `just install-all` is useful for maintaining your setup quickly when its components remain unchanged.
 If you adjust your `vars.yml` to remove other components, you'd need to run `just setup-all`, or these components will still remain installed.
 For more information about `just` shortcuts, take a look at this page: [Running `just` commands](just.md)

+- If you change the Pantalaimon's password (`matrix_bot_draupnir_pantalaimon_password` in your `vars.yml` file) subsequently, its credentials on the homeserver won't be updated automatically.
+If you'd like to change the password, use a tool like [synapse-admin](configuring-playbook-synapse-admin.md) to change it, and then update `matrix_bot_draupnir_pantalaimon_password` to let Pantalaimon know its new password.

 ## Usage

 You can refer to the upstream [documentation](https://the-draupnir-project.github.io/draupnir-documentation/) for additional ways to use and configure Draupnir and for a more detailed usage guide.